b4k0/b4k0/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software applications and quick hacks.
-- 🎓 &nbsp; Gratuated from Computer Engineering and Informatics Derpartment at University of Patras with an Integrated Master's Degree.
+- 🎓 &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
 - 🎓🎓 &nbsp; Studying M.Sc.
 Digital Systems Security at University of Piraeus.
 - 💼 &nbsp; Working as a Java Software Engineer at Interamerican.
 - 🌱 &nbsp; Learning more about Web Development, Systems Design and Cybersecurity.